|© 1993 - 2019 captainjohn.org

 filter.
 We have three water filters.
 One in the fill line, one exiting our holding tank and one at the sink.

-boats don’t have one as most vessels rely on the threads to keep water out.
-The threads alone, don’t always prevent bad, brackish or salt water
+don’t have one as most vessels rely on the threads to keep water out.
+The threads alone, don’t always prevent bad, brackish or salt water out of

-out of your fresh water tank.
+your fresh water tank.
 Furthermore, you should always use “your own” hose to fill up your fresh water tank.
-You just never know when the
+You just never know when the last

 Some Loopers choose to stay in marinas every night they possibly can.
 Some choose to anchor out every night they possibly can.
 With few